 Older Vermonters have long held our communities together and we must honor that.
-In Congress, I will prioritize ways to keep our communities vibrant and intergenerational.
+In the Senate, I will prioritize ways to keep our communities vibrant and intergenerational.
 To do that, we must ensure comprehensive care for all, including long term care and home and community based services.
 That also requires that we address senior poverty and strengthen social security, all of which is doable.
 This is how we help older Vermonters age with dignity.

 Strengthening and Expanding Social Security